ansible/ansible/docs/docsite/rst/scenario_guides/ovirt_scenarios/oVirt_scenarios.rst

-.. _RHV_scenarios:
+.. _oVirt_scenarios:

 ****************************
-Ansible for RHV Scenarios
+Ansible for oVirt Scenarios
 ****************************

-Welcome to the Ansible for RHV Guide!
+Welcome to the Ansible for oVirt/RHV Guide!

-The purpose of this guide is to teach you everything you need to know about using Ansible with RHV.
+The purpose of this guide is to teach you everything you need to know about using Ansible with oVirt.

 To get started, please select one of the following topics.